Barakkol33/docs/defensive-programming/README.md

 - Correctness: Code should meet its specifications under all valid inputs.
 - Complexity: Keep algorithms efficient and simple.
 - Flexibility: Write modular, reusable components that can evolve.
+    - Weak Coupling: Modules should have minimal dependencies on each other, meaning one module knows as little as possible about the implementation details of others.
+Achieved by relying on interfaces instead of concrete classes. (צמידות)
+    - Strong Cohesion: Elements within a module (like a class or function) are tightly related, logically connected, and focused on a single, well-defined purpose. (לכידות)
 - Use Cases: Define concrete user stories to clarify expected behavior.

 ## User Stories